-The data are gathered twice annually, in the fall and spring.
-For this indicator, fall data (the national standard) will be used.
+The data are gathered twice annually, in the Fall and Spring.
+For this indicator, full term Fall data will be used.
 The indicator will be reported at the end of the third quarter.
 This will allow time for collection, aggregation, and editing of the data.

+The indicator is calculated using full term Fall data.
+The standard method practiced nationwide for reporting headcount enrollment is as of the 14th class day of the semester.
 The Regents' SSPS is a unit record system where each enrolled student, regardless of course load, is counted.